Integrating Distributed Energy Resources: Optimal Prosumer Decisions and Impacts of Net Metering Tariffs: Net metering and feed-in Tariff Models

 \subsubsection{Policy variations}

+We focus on the policy variations of the NEM X tariff model, which mostly apply to the FiT X tariff model.
 The baseline NEM X model defined in (\ref{eq:netbasedpayment}) can be generalized in multiple dimensions; some of these variations are being considered for the successors of existing NEM tariffs.
 The first type of variation makes the NEM X parameter $\pi$ time-varying.
 Under the time-of-use (TOU) model, separate rate parameters are defined for the peak and off-peak periods.
 NEM X model under TOU has been implemented in California \cite{cpuc_NEM2}, Arizona \cite{NEMstateReview:20Dominion}, and Nevada \cite{NEM_Nevada}.
 Beyond the TOU framework, NEM X can be easily generalized for the real-time (dynamic) retail pricing \cite{Borenstein:05EJ}.

-The second class of variations makes NEM discriminative across multiple customer groups.
+Another class of variations makes NEM discriminative across multiple customer groups.
 For instance, the fixed charge $\pi^0$ can be discriminatory by making it dependent on income \cite{Next10Report}, DER capacity \cite{CBC_NYstate, CPUC_NEM3}, or customer sub-class of consumer and prosumer groups.
 In California, a special grid-access charge (GAC) has been proposed for prosumers as part of NEM 3.0 \cite{CPUC_NEM3}.
 In New York, a DER capacity-dependent fixed charge is proposed \cite{CBC_NYstate}.
 Moreover, income-based fixed charges have been proposed to address equity issues \cite{Next10Report}.
-Lastly, a potential step in NEM 3.0 is to treat prosumers and consumers as two distinct customer classes with different retail rates \cite{Trabish_volumetricdiscrimination:17UtilityDive,StantonNEMreview:19NARUC}.
+Additionally, a potential step in NEM 3.0 is to treat prosumers and consumers as two distinct customer classes with different retail rates \cite{Trabish_volumetricdiscrimination:17UtilityDive,StantonNEMreview:19NARUC}.